What is academic advising?

 3. Make an appointment to meet with your advisor and review this list of courses with him/her.

-You must keep and maintain a Political Science major tracking sheet -- which is available by clicking here -- to assist you and your advisor.
+You must keep and maintain a Political Science major tracking sheet to assist you and your advisor.
 This tracking sheet is crucial in helping you figure out which courses you should enroll in.
 Always bring your tracking sheet with you when you meet with your department advisor.

-The Political Science degree map -- which is available by clicking here -- also provides assistance to students on what classes they should plan on enrolling in when they are freshmen, sophomores, etc.
+The Political Science degree map also provides assistance to students on what classes they should plan on enrolling in when they are freshmen, sophomores, etc.

 Your Political Science Department advisor is the person you should contact if you have further questions.
 You can learn who your advisor is via your account in COIN.
 Also, the University's Academic Advising Center provides general assistance to students throughout the University.